 Don’t forget as well, there will be expats living in Austria that are the same nationality as you.
 That means there will always be people that will be willing to help you settle in, and that have experienced the same frustrations you might.

 You will become a more interesting person

-After living in four countries myself, I have met tens of thousands of people over the last 30 years that have lived and traveled all over the world.
+After living in five countries myself, and traveling to another 50 or so, I have met tens of thousands of people over the last 30 years that have lived and traveled all over the world.
 Just like me.

-After all, when you have worked in an Austrian company, spent your holidays in a secluded cabin in the Austrian Alps or on a trip to Spain or the Netherlands, gone shopping for the day to Slovakia, or to a concert in the Czech Republic, your experiences are just going to be far broader than someone who has not.
+After all, when you have worked in an Austrian company, spent your holidays in a secluded cabin in the Austrian Alps or on a trip to Spain or the Netherlands, gone shopping for the day to Slovakia, to a concert in the Czech Republic or hiked the jungles of Thailand, your experiences are just going to be far broader than someone who has not.

 Your life will never be the same again

 I moved from the UK to the United States, and then from the United States to Thailand after an opportunity came up to teach English in Bangkok.
-Fourteen years later, I was still living there.
+Fourteen years later, with a few months in Malaysia in between, and I was still living in Bangkok.

-From there, I moved to Austria, where I have now been living for almost five years.
+From there, I moved to Austria, where I have now been living for five years.

 For me, and for many others I met along the way, once I moved to America and began to experience new things, I became a completely different person than I was when I got there.
 A person who just would not fit back into the lifestyle I had when I used to live in the UK.

-And nowadays, a person whose life in Austria is not the same as it was in Los Angeles or in Bangkok, and a person who doesn’t really want it to be ever again.
+And nowadays, a person whose life in Austria is not the same as it was in Los Angeles or in Bangkok or in Kuala Lumpur, and a person who doesn’t really want it to be ever again.